Smikalas/crl-theme-test/SCROLL-VIDEO-README.md

 1. Go to Theme Customizer
 2. Add a new section or edit an existing one
 3. Add the "Scroll Video" block
-4. Upload a video or provide a video URL
+4. Upload a video using the video picker OR provide a video URL
 5. Configure settings as needed

 ### Video Requirements